 What is fusible interfacing?
 Fusible interfacing has glue on one (or sometimes both) sides that is activated with a hot iron and allows to adhere directly to the fabric.
 The glue side is either shiny or bumpy.
 It will usually come with instructions about how hot the iron should be, how long you should press and whether or not you should use steam.
 Always read the directions the first time, but I’m also going to tell you that it’s OK to ignore them once you learn what technique works best for you!

 How do I fuse it?
 Fusing technique is something you should practice.
-When fusing the SF101 I press right on the back of the interfacing (glue down, obviously) so that I can line it up and then press right down on top of the interfacing.
+When fusing SF101, I press right on the back of the interfacing (glue down, obviously) so that I can line it up and then press right down on top of the interfacing.
 I’ve been doing this forever and I promise it’s OK to do but ONLY with the SF101.
-If I’m using a non-woven, I line everything up and then either cover with a press cloth or flip it over and press on the right side of the fabric (use caution if you flip it… it’s probably a bad technique!)
+If I’m using a non-woven, I line everything up and then cover with a press cloth before fusing.
 I press down and then lift it up and press down in a different spot.
-Once it is all gently fused, I steam it like crazy, especially from the front (right) side (again, this may not be the best idea but it works for me!).
-Do not move the iron from side to side while pressing down hard like you iron clothes or you will get wrinkles in the interfacing.
-Either use very light pressure or be sure to PICK UP the iron and move it over.
-You can buy a fancy press cloth but I just use an piece of ugly fabric, about fat quarter size.
+Once the whole piece is gently fused, I steam it like crazy, especially from the right side of the fabric.
+You can buy a fancy press cloth or fat quarter sized piece of scrap fabric.
 Using a press cloth helps make sure you don’t get the glue on your iron, but it also makes it harder to see your fabric.
-Do whatever makes you happy, there are no rules. :)
+You’ll find your own favorite technique with a bit of experience.

 Why use fusible interfacing?
 Fusible interfacing adds stiffness and thickness to your fabric.
 It also makes it easier to sew.
 Fused fabric glides under the presser foot more evenly and doesn’t stretch as much.
 It helps stabilize the fabric so that stitches don’t pull through, especially on stress points like pockets.
 It is important to make sure that your bags and wallets have the proper structure, especially when using quilting cotton as your main fabric.
 Interfacing is what helps your bag will stand up on it’s own.
 It allows you to take popular cotton prints and make something you could otherwise only make out of canvas or a heavier material.

 I use fusible interfacing on almost every project, usually inside and out.
-My favorites are Pellon SF101 (a fusible woven) and Fusible Midweight and Fusible Sheerweight (two fusible non-wovens).
+My favorite is Pellon SF101 (a fusible woven).

 If I need more thickness than just two layers of fusible (outside and lining) I will typically add batting, fleece or sew-in interfacing.

 Which interfacing should I choose?
-This is a tough question.
-My friend April has recently started sewing (and she is doing a great job!) and she has had to tackle the confusing world of interfacing.
-I gathered up some samples from my stash for her, which made me kind of look back at all of the interfacing I’ve accumulated.
-The best way to get familiar with interfacing is to use it, so I highly recommend everyone take a handful of coupons to the Big Big Craft Store and buy a half yard of everything, just be sure to label it so you remember which is which when deciding what you like and don’t like.
+Fusible woven like Pellon SF-101.
+Beyond that, the best way to get familiar with interfacing is to use it, so I highly recommend everyone take a handful of coupons to the Big Box Craft Store and buy a half yard of everything, and label it so you remember which is which when deciding what you like and don’t like.
 Having a big stash means you can just pick one and try it!
-Sometimes patterns will specifically ask for certain types of interfacing, but I’m telling you now that once you start using it you will learn what your own personal preferences are and it is OK to ignore those directions if you don’t agree with them :) It’s your project, do whatever you want!
+Sometimes patterns will specifically ask for certain types of interfacing, but it’s often helpful to know what a good alternative would be for those suggestions, especially if different products are available in your area or you want a different look for your project.

 Common Types of Fusible interfacing

-Pellon SF101 – Finally we get to my favorite!
+Woven Fusible Interfacing, like Pellon SF101 – This is my favorite, and ends up backing nearly every piece of quilting cotton in my bags!
 The SF stands for Shape Flex.
 SF101 is woven, which means it will drape and move in a similar way to the fabric.
 SF101 does have a grain and cross-grain, so the same rules that apply to fabric apply to this interfacing (unless you are using scraps on tiny pieces and pockets, then it’s fine to go against the grain – just make sure you cut along the grain for straps and main panels.)
-I use this on the outside fabric for almost every project.
-It about doubles the thickness of the fabric, so you have to be careful not to use it on too many layers.
 What I normally do is cut it a bit smaller than the fabric, so that it reduces the bulk in the seams.
 It fuses nicely and in my experience, does not wrinkle.
-You do, however, have to pre-shrink it.
-Here are the instructions as seen on the mini bolt package.
-I usually cut two yards, fold it and soak it in warm water in the sink for a few minutes, then hang it over the shower curtain rod and let it drip dry.
-I buy SF101 by the bolt or mini bolt.
+To pre-shrink, I suggest you fold up 2-3 yards, place in a sink of warm but not hot water for 15 minutes, gently squeeze or press out the water and hang over a shower curtain rod to drip dry.

 Fusible Tricot – This is a fusible for knits.
-It’s very popular for T-Shirt quilts.
-I don’t have experience with it, but I recently bought some and I’ll try it soon.
+It’s very popular for T-Shirt quilts!

 That’s it for now!
 Next time I’ll talk about sew-in products.